made2591/blog.madeddu.xyz/content/post/network/network-layers-1.md

 <span style="color:#A04279; font-size: bold;">CDMA</span>
 There is also a third variation called __CDMA__ (Code Division Multiple Access).
 I didn't understand how it works, but I found interesting this analogy, directly from Computer Networks: you are in an airport lounge with many pairs of people conversing. __TDM__ is comparable to pairs of people in the room taking turns speaking. __FDM__ is comparable to the pairs of people speaking at different pitches, some high-pitched and some low-pitched such that each pair can hold its own conversation at the same time as but independently of the others. __CDMA__ is comparable to each pair of people talking at once, but in a different language.
 The French-speaking couple just hones in on the French, rejecting everything that is not French as noise.
 Thus, the key to __CDMA__ is to be able to extract the desired signal while rejecting everything else as random noise.
 How it works?

 Each bit time is subdivided into m short intervals called chips.
 To transmit a 1 bit, a station sends its chip sequence.
 To transmit a 0 bit, it sends the negation of its chip sequence.
 No other patterns are permitted.
 Thus, for m = 8, if station A is assigned the chip sequence (+1 −1 +1 +1 -1 −1 +1 +1), it can send a 1 bit by transmiting the chip sequence and a 0 by transmitting (-1 +1 -1 −1 +1 +1 −1 −1).
 Thus, CDMA permits the stations to use the entire channels, without using only a single portion of the frequency spectrum (as FDM does).
 Wait a minute: what does it happen when more than one station begin to transmit?
 The signals adds to each others: so if three stations output +1 V and one station outputs −1 V, 2 V is received.
-To recover the bit stream of an individual station, if the received chip sequence is \\(S\\) and the receiver is trying to listen to a station whose chip sequence is \\(C\\), the normalized inner product, \\(S \cdot C\\), is computed by the receiver.
+To recover the bit stream of an individual station, if the received chip sequence is $$S$$ and the receiver is trying to listen to a station whose chip sequence is $$C$$, the normalized inner product, $$S \cdot C$$, is computed by the receiver.

 ### Part 4 of 4 - The dark side of multiplexing
 If you are still alive and you arrived here without becoming crazy, you certainly know the story of telephone.
 Bell, in the beginning a few phones, then offices, with operators that manually switch cables, etc. But the number of users continued growing and, in the end, by 1890 the three major parts of the telephone system were in place: the switching offices, the wires between the customers and the switching offices (by now balanced, insulated, twisted pairs instead of open wires with an earth return), and the long-distance connections between the switching offices.